makarovaiuliia/makarovaiuliia/README.md

 ### Open-sourse contribution

 I'm trying to give my attention to open-sourse projects.
-My first open-sourse project is NTH-calculator for Doka (link will be added).
+My first open-sourse project is [NTH-calculator for Doka](https://doka.guide/css/child/) (end of the page).

 <!--
 **makarovaiuliia/makarovaiuliia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.